Live Trivia | So You Think You Know Compliance?

 Sarah Jones

 Hundreds of required data points and dozens of documents make credentialing a tedious, time-consuming process.
-CAQH credentialing is a much needed time saver for nearly everyone involved in the process.
+CAQH credentialing is a much-needed time saver for nearly everyone involved.
 Sounds great, right?
-But, what is CAQH credentialing and how does it work?
+But, what is CAQH credentialing, and how does it work?

 In a nutshell, CAQH serves as a central hub where healthcare providers can submit and update all their professional information.
 This data is then readily accessible to participating health plans and networks, streamlining their verification process.
-In this blog post, we’ll demystify CAQH credentialing by answering some of the most commonly asked questions.
+In this blog post, MedTrainer, a top-rated credentialing company, breaks down CAQH credentialing by answering some of the most common questions.

 What Does CAQH Stand For?